prometheus/prometheus/Documentation/format/tombstones.md

 # Tombstones Disk Format

-The following describes the format of a tombstones file, which is the directory of a block.
+The following describes the format of a tombstones file, which is placed at the top level directory of a block.

 The last 8 bytes specifies the offset to the start of Stones section.
 The stones section is 0 padded to a multiple of 4 for fast scans.